 Exercising on a regular basis is thought to help us sleep, as, among other things, it can help to reduce anxiety and relieve stress.
 It is, however, important to exercise at the right time.
 Exercising earlier in the day is better, as exercise increases the body’s adrenaline production, making it more difficult to sleep if done just before bedtime.

-Insomnia is the name given to the condition where you are regularly unable to fall asleep or remain asleep for a long enough period of time.
-As a result, insomnia can have a negative impact on your mood, energy levels, concentration, relationships, ability to stay awake throughout the day, and ability to complete simple daily tasks.
+Insomnia is a condition where you are regularly unable to fall asleep or remain asleep for a long enough period of time.
+As a result, insomnia can have a negative effect on your mood, energy levels, concentration, relationships, ability to stay awake throughout the day, and ability to complete simple daily tasks.

 One of the most widely used and successful therapies is Cognitive Behavioural Therapy (CBT); for an easy introduction, read Overcoming Insomnia and Sleep Problems by Colin Espie or ask your local GP or sleep clinic for advice on other CBT books or courses.
 Regular daytime or early evening exercise can also be a great way to combat insomnia as it helps to reduce anxiety and stress, as can practices such as mindfulness.

-Using sleep medication (or hypnotics), such as sleeping pills, is common.
-However, they should generally only be used for a few nights as you can become reliant on them the longer you use them.
-It is best to seek advice from your GP if your insomnia persists.
+Using sleep medication, such as sleeping pills, is common.
+However, these types of medication are only available by prescription from your GP and you can become reliant on them the longer you use them.
+Speak to your GP if your insomnia persists.

 If you have trouble sleeping, you may feel tempted to catch up on sleep by taking naps.
 However, unless you’re feeling dangerously sleepy (while driving or operating machinery, for instance), this usually does more harm than good as it makes it more difficult to sleep at night.
 If you feel tired during the day, get up and take a walk around, get some fresh air, or do something challenging for a short while, like a crossword or a Sudoku.

 - If you’re not tired, get up